Why You Should Not Guesstimate Your Target Audience (and How to Avoid It)

 For example, if you are a flashlight company and want to target beginner hikers with your product, using technical jargon to sell your flashlight won’t really work.
-This may be fine for experienced hiker who understand terms like “lumens”, “strobe”, “IP Rating,” but someone who may just be starting out using your product could easily get confused and be put off.
+This may be fine for experienced hikers who understand terms like “lumens”, “strobe”, and “IP Rating,” but someone who may just be starting out using your product could easily get confused and be put off.

-Our job as business owners and marketing agencies is to not walk ahead of or behind the customer, but to walk with them.
+Our job as business owners and marketing agencies is not to walk ahead of or behind the customer, but to walk with them.
 We cannot do this if we don’t understand what their destination is.

 Image Credit: Justin Morgan Via Unsplash

 With so many free and paid tools enabling us to measure user behavior, it’d be a shame not to leverage that data.
 Tools like Google Analytics, Semrush, and Ahrefs are great resources for seeing what kind of content your audience is looking for.
 Not only that, but you can also measure what kind of content resonates with them.